Long Live Hot Pot: All-in-one online steamboat delivery in KL and Selangor

 Two kinds of steamboat sets are available, the pork set and the seafood set, for two or four persons.

-Also included are nine different tidbits: cheese chicken sausage, seafood tofu, cheese seafood tofu, Fuzhou fish balls with pork filling, chicken meatballs, cuttlefish balls, bursting pork balls, lobster balls and otak-otak balls.
+Also included are eight different tidbits: cheese chicken sausage, seafood tofu, cheese seafood tofu, chicken meatballs, cuttlefish balls, bursting pork balls, lobster balls and otak-otak balls.
 Mushrooms and veggies - enoki, king oyster, carrots, corn and Chinese cabbage - as well as yee mee and mee hoon complete the delivery.
-You can double the portion and have this for four people by just adding RM30.

-The seafood set for two (RM89) swaps the pork for wild sea prawns, red snapper and squid from Pulau Ketam.
+The seafood set for two swaps the pork for wild sea prawns, red snapper and squid from Pulau Ketam.
 Jeremy and Yi Jing gut, clean and slice the fish themselves.
 The seafood also meets the mark for freshness, the crustaceans being notably sweet.
-To have this for four, add RM50.

 The four soup bases comprise the best-selling pork bone collagen, healthier Vitamin C tomato, spicy-sour tom yum, and Szechuan-style mala.
 All come with homemade chilli soy sesame sauce and dried chilli, ensuring a flavourful kick for your steamboat across the range.